ajay-dhangar/To-Do-App-Js/CONTRIBUTING.md

    Replace `my-branch-name` with the name of your branch.

 8. **Open a Pull Request**: Finally, open a pull request on the original repository.
 Go to the original repository's page on GitHub and click on the "Pull Requests" tab.
 Then, click the "New Pull Request" button and provide a clear description of your changes.
 Submit the pull request.

-That's it!
-Your contributions will now be reviewed by the project maintainers.
-Remember to be responsive to any feedback or questions during the review process.

 Make sure to replace `YourUsername` with your actual GitHub username, and `my-branch-name` with an appropriate name for your branch.